Locations:

 Check in with yourself often and pay attention to those intuitive gut reactions.
 If you’ve tried addressing some of the problems you’re experiencing but nothing has changed and you’re ready to leave your job, take small steps toward making that happen.

 “Don’t settle for a toxic work environment.
-It’s not worth your physical or psychological health or your important relationships,” says Dr. Sullivan.
+It’s not worth your physical or psychological health or your important relationships,” advises Dr. Sullivan.
 “There are ways you can manage your emotions, but if you’re being disrespected, it’s certainly not OK to continuously stay in that environment.”

 Related Articles